nculwell/MathStudy/CS.md

   and computational complexity, devoting 20-40 pages to each of these topics.
   It costs too much, though; for the price, you might as well buy Sipser's 2nd Edition.

+* Kozen, 1997. *Automata and Computability*

+  Kozen's intro-level book.
+Somewhat shorter than others (e.g. Sipser, Hopcroft/Motwani/Ullman).
+Includes some different topics.
+Has homework sets, with some select hints and solutions provided.

+* Kozen, 2006. *Theory of Computation*

+  Graduate-level.

 #### Complexity

 * Papadimitriou, *Computational Complexity*

 * Arora and Barak, *Computational Complexity: A Modern Approach*

 ### Data structures and algorithms